featbit/featbit/README.md

 - **Reusable Segment**, include or exclude individual users from a segment based on user attribtues.
 - **Insights**, check out feature usage during the rollout.
 - **Flag triggers**, automate changes to your feature flags from external tools.
-- **Custom permission**, define access levels to projects, environment, or teams to enforce your policies.
+- **IAM**, define access levels to projects, environment, or teams to enforce your policies.
 - **Experimentation**, run feature-level A/B tests anywhere in your stack to make data-driven decisions.
 - **Audit Log**, logs for feature flag & segment changes.
-- **SDKs for front&back-end**, use WebSocket to get update of flags return variation in real-time.
+- **SDKs for front & back-end**, for Javascript/Typescrit, Java, Python, Go, .NET with more coming soon.
 - **Web API**, automate your workflow with Web APIs.
-- **Platform level**, manage your flags in multiple projects and environments.
+- **Platform-level**, manage your flags in multiple projects and environments.

 ## Getting Started